Chart Color Schemes

 Modbury is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Modbury's dwelling structures, as per the latest Census, consisted of 75.7% houses and 24.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
-Home ownership in Modbury was 31.6%, similar to Adelaide metro's figure.
-Dwellings were either mortgaged (35.6%) or rented (32.8%).
-The median monthly mortgage repayment in Modbury was $1,430, below the Adelaide metro average of $1,562 and the national average of $1,863.
-The median weekly rent in Modbury was $315, lower than Adelaide metro's $320 and the national figure of $375.
+Modbury's dwelling structure, as recorded in the latest Census, consisted of 75.7% houses and 24.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is similar to Adelaide metro's composition of 75.2% houses and 24.9% other dwellings.
+Home ownership in Modbury was 31.6%, comparable to Adelaide metro's rate.
+The remaining dwellings were either mortgaged (35.6%) or rented (32.8%).
+The median monthly mortgage repayment in Modbury was $1,430, lower than Adelaide metro's average of $1,562.
+The median weekly rent in Modbury was $315, slightly below Adelaide metro's figure of $320.
+Nationally, Modbury's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing